ondemandenv/ondemandenv.github.io/articles/from-rds-to-distributed-phases-evolution-enhanced.md

 linkedin_url: "https://www.linkedin.com/pulse/from-rds-centric-distributed-systems-evolution-towards-gary-yang-zhyse/"
 ---

-# From RDS-Centric to Distributed Systems: An Evolution Through Architectural Phases

 *A comprehensive guide to understanding the evolutionary phases of modern application architecture - from traditional RDS-centric designs to eventually consistent distributed systems*

 **Author:** Gary Y.